AlexMachin1997/TheOpenMovieDB-GraphQL-Example/README.md

 - GraphQL resolver mocking **(COMING SOON)**

-- Checks all the date functionality still works
+- Checks all the math utils work as exepected e.g. outputting numbers into percentages

-- Checks all the external dependencies can be generated and be what they should be.
+- Checks all the the date utilites work as expected e.g. outputting a celebrites birthday

-- Checks images can generate an absolute image url
+- Checks images can generate an absolute image url e.g. https://image.tmdb.org/t/p/w440_and_h660_face/q3E71oY6qgAEiw6YZIHDlHSLwer.jpg

-- Checks the "Discover" endpoints queryParamerts can be generated
+- Checks the "Discover" endpoints query parameters can be generated e.g. ?search="Iron Man"

 - Checks all the object utils work as expected e.g. updating object keys